ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-server-flavour/docs/how-to/how-to-configure-the-ipa-server.md

 ## Configure the IPA Sever Using Command Line Interface
+>⚠️ This sections assumes your tenancy hosts a working [SSH bastion server](../../../ssh-bastion-flavour/).

 1. **SSH into the IPA (LDAP and DNS) Instance**:
    Use the bastion host for secure access: